Senate on track to confirm Amy Coney Barrett to Supreme Court

 However, Democrats were disappointed by her refusal to answer simple questions with clear answers, such as whether it is constitutional for a president to move Election Day or prevent anyone from voting.

 Senators Lisa Murkowski and Susan Collins were the only two Republicans in the Senate to express opposition to filling the vacancy left by Justice Ruth Bader Ginsburg's death so close to the election.
-Murkowski announced on Saturday that she would vote to confirm Barrett, but Collins has not yet said how she intends to vote.
+Murkowski announced on Saturday that she would vote to confirm Barrett, but Collins will oppose the nomination "because this vote is occurring prior to the election."
+Collins made clear her plan to vote against confirming Barrett was not a reflection of the judge's qualifications, but rather being "fair and consistent."
 Both voted Sunday against limiting debate on Barrett, a break from the rest of the GOP.

 In a speech on the Senate floor on Friday, McConnell praised Barrett as an "exceptional nominee," and argued that "every escalation has been initiated from the other side."
 He blamed former Democratic Majority Leader Harry Reid for invoking the "nuclear option" in 2013, a procedural move that changed the Senate rules so that instead of a three-fifths majority, only a simple majority of 51 votes would be needed to confirm presidential nominees — except for Supreme Court nominees.